-F. Step covering All steps, including the floor line platform area, shall be covered with an elastomer floor covering having a minimum overall thickness of 0.187 inch.
+F. Step covering: All steps, including the floor line platform area, shall be covered with an elastomer floor covering having a minimum overall thickness of 0.187 inch.

 1. The step covering shall be permanently bonded to a durable backing material that is resistant to corrosion.

-2. Steps, including the floor line platform area, shall have a 1 ½ inch nosing that contrasts in color by at least 70 percent measured in accordance with the contrasting color specification in 36 CFR, Part 1192, ADA, Accessibility Guidelines for Transportation Vehicles.
+2. Steps, including the floor line platform area, shall have a 1 .5 inch nosing that contrasts in color by at least 70 percent measured in accordance with the contrasting color specification in 36 CFR, Part 1192, ADA, (Accessibility Guidelines for Transportation Vehicles).

 3. Step treads shall have the following characteristics:

 a.
-Abrasion resistance: Step tread material weight loss shall not exceed 0.40 percent, as tested under ASTM D-4060, Standard Test Method for Abrasion Resistance of Organic Coatings by the Taber Abraser, (CS-17 Wheel, 1,000 gram, 1,000 cycle)
+Abrasion resistance: Step tread material weight loss shall not exceed 0.40 percent, as tested under ASTM D-4060, Standard Test Method for Abrasion Resistance of Organic Coatings by the Taber Abraser, (CS-17 Wheel, 1,000 gram, 1,000 cycle).

 b.
-Weathering resistance: Step treads shall not break, crack, or check after ozone exposure (7 days at 50 phm at 40 degrees C) and Weatherometer exposure (ASTEM D-750, Standard Test method for Rubber Deterioration in Carbon-Arc Weathering Apparatus, 7 days)
+Weathering resistance: Step treads shall not break, crack, or check after ozone exposure (7 days at 50 phm at 40 ° C) and Weatherometer exposure (ASTEM D-750, Standard Test method for Rubber Deterioration in Carbon-Arc Weathering Apparatus, 7 days).

 c.
 Flame resistance: Step treads shall have a calculated burn rate of .01 or less using the test methods, procedures and formulas listed in FMVSS No. 302 (Flammability of Interior Materials).

-G. There shall be a “no-smoking ” sign placed on the top step riser of the entrance step well.
-The letters shall be red in color with a white background and a length of 9 ½ inches and lettering height of 1 ¼ inches.
+G. There shall be a “ No Smoking” sign placed on the top step riser of the entrance step well.
+The letters shall be red in color with a white background and a length of 9 .5 inches and lettering height of 1 .125 inches.

-68. Stirrup Steps.
+69. Stirrup Steps

-A. If the windshield and lamps are not easily accessible from the ground, there may be at least 1 folding stirrup step or recessed foothold installed on each side of the front of the body for easy accessibility for cleaning.
+A. If the windshield and lamps are not easily accessible from the ground, there may be at least one folding stirrup step or recessed foothold installed on each side of the front of the body for easy accessibility for cleaning.
 There also may be a grab handle installed in conjunction with the step.
 Steps are permitted in or on the front bumper in lieu of the stirrup steps if the windshield and lamps are easily accessible for cleaning from that position.

-69. Storage and Luggage Compartments.
+70. Storage and Luggage Compartments

-Vehicles may be equipped with luggage compartments or tool compartments in the body skirt provided they do not reduce ground clearance to less than 14 ½ inches from bottom of compartment and that the addition of the compartments does not exceed the vehicles’ GVWR.
+Public school buses may be equipped with luggage compartments or tool compartments in the body skirt provided they do not reduce ground clearance to less than 14 .5 inches from bottom of compartment and that the addition of the compartments does not exceed the vehicles’ GVWR.

-Optional: Drivers storage compartment may be above the driver’s area and must not impede ingress and egress.
-It shall not violate any federal safety standard or the Code of Virginia.
+Optional: A driver’s storage compartment may be above the driver’s area and must not impede ingress and egress.
+It shall not violate any FMVSS standard or the Code of Virginia.

-70. Sun Shield.
+71. Sun Shield

 Interior adjustable transparent sun shield, darkest shade available, not less than 6 x 30 inches shall be installed in position convenient for use by driver.

-Exception: Type A vehicles – Manufacturer’s standard is acceptable.
+Exception: Type A public school buses – Manufacturer’s standard is acceptable.

-71. Trash Container and Hold Device (Optional).
+72. Trash Container and Hold Device (Optional)

-A. When requested or used, the trash container shall be secured by a holding device that is designed to prevent movement and to allow easy removal and replacement.
+A. The trash container shall be secured by a holding device that is designed to prevent movement and to allow easy removal and replacement.
 It shall be soft, pliable, and installed in an accessible location in the driver’s compartment, not obstructing passenger access to the entrance door.

-72. Undercoating.
+73. Undercoating

-Entire underside of bus body, including floor sections, cross members, and below floor line side panels, shall be coated with rust-proofing compound for which compound manufacturer has issued notarized certification of compliance to bus body building that compounds meet or exceed all performance requirements of SAE J1959.
+Entire underside of public school bus body, including floor sections, cross members, and below floor line side panels, shall be coated with rust-proofing compound for which compound manufacturer has issued notarized certification of compliance to bus body building that compounds meet or exceed all performance requirements of SAE J1959.